Each time you change the value in a context selector, the page refreshes to display the dimension values you select.

 All cards, except action cards, can be synchronized to context selectors.

-You can also disable synchronization between a card and a page, in the Card configuration panel.
-This unsynchronizes the context selector, so that it only affects the card via which it's configured.
-Equally, any synchronized context selector on the page no longer affects the data displayed on any card for which an unsynchronized context selector is configured.
+You can also disable synchronization between a card and a page in the Card configuration panel.
+This unsynchronizes the context selector, so that it only affects the card where it's configured.

 You can also select which items to show users in a context selector, or configure items to show by level.